Tag: Weekend Guide

 We know a sudden spike to 30ºC and a dusty sky might not be the pristine beach weekend you originally pictured, but Málaga has a beautiful way of adapting.
 Whether you are sampling aged local cheeses, hopping between lively tapas bars, or singing along at an open-air concert, there is always a way to make the most of the city’s vibrant spirit.
 Stay cool, drink plenty of water, and enjoy everything the province has to offer this weekend.

-• Weekend Guide: Red Friday at La Térmica & Festival de Artes Vivas
+• Red Friday at La Térmica & Festival de Artes Vivas

 If you are looking to experience Málaga beyond the beautiful beaches and bustling tapas bars, late April 2026 offers the perfect opportunity to dive into the city’s thriving alternative scene and discover some unique weekend plans.
 This weekend’s agenda is heavily focused on contemporary culture, live performances, and community gatherings that showcase the creative heartbeat of the city.